Being a selective copycat is not a bad thing in stock markets. With the launch of PiggyBack, we plan to learn and profit in the process. (PBL #0 2022)

 What is Piggyback Investing?

 As minority investors, the public stock market records offer us vast hunting grounds.
-These records contain tracks of where and how proven capital allocators invest.
+These records contain tracks of where and how proven and promising investors actually invest their capital.
 With selective tracking we can try to identify:

-Past investments where an allocator revealed some of their unique knowledge or strategy.
+Where and when an active investor revealed some of their unique knowledge or strategy.
 We can study strategies employed, mistakes made and successes achieved in these events.
 The insights and techniques we pick up may improve our own investing.

-Current investments of the allocator.
-Specifically, active investments where the allocator may use their resources for our benefit.
-The presence of the “right” allocator may signal interesting investments to further research.
-Add the right incentives and the allocator may also act as a catalyst to improve the investment case.
+Specifically, active investments where the investors may use their resources for our benefit.
+The presence of the “right” active investor may signal interesting investments to further research.
+Add the right incentives and the investor may also act as a catalyst to improve the investment case.
 For example, by demanding improved and more long-term capital allocation from its investments.

 In all these cases, we are climbing onto the backs of “giants” to improve our public stock market investing.
 With PiggyBack, we call this “piggyback investing”.